Illinois Shuts Down Temporary Mobile Sports Betting Registration

 It’s an immediate roadblock for the major online-only companies.
 Chicagoans will have to drive all the way to the Par-A-Dice Casino in East Peoria to register with FanDuel, or even farther to the Casino Queen in East St. Louis to register with DraftKings Sportsbook.

 Current Illinois Registration Options

 A FanDuel bettor can register at Casino Queen, a DraftKings customer at Fairmount Park in Collinsville, Illinois.
 Barstool Sportsbook, the state’s newest entry is linked to Hollywood Casino in Aurora, outside of Chicago with subsequent tie-ins to Hollywood in Joliet and the Argosy Casino in Alton.

-Major sportsbook operators William Hill, PointsBet, and BetRivers are all represented in Illinois and have locations in Chicago.
-Bettors can find William Hill at Grand Victoria in Elgin.
+Major sportsbook operators Caesars Sportsbook, PointsBet, and BetRivers are all represented in Illinois and have locations in Chicago.
+Bettors can find Caesars at Grand Victoria in Elgin.
 PointsBet is connected to Hawthorne Race Course in Stickney plus off-track sites in Crestwood and Prospect Heights.
 BetRivers can be found in suburban Des Plaines.